Motor vehicles are an essential part of our day-to-day lives and are of high-value.

 There are a number of measures you can take to decrease the chance of losing your vehicle to auto theft:

-You can also take steps to reduce the likelihood of purchasing a re-vinned vehicle:
+Finally, you can reduce the likelihood of purchasing a re-vinned vehicle:

 Tips provided by Ontario Motor Vehicle Industry Council (OMVIC) |